Spendar89/google_calendar/README.md

 };
 ```

-Data can be requested by calling `requestData`:
+Data can be requested by calling `apiRequest.requestData`:

 ```js